Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsubsection{Main Results}

-As Table~\ref{tab:SG} shows, we compare models with four different settings for prompt-based length control.
-The four include (1) \texttt{\textbf{Prompt}}: use prompt-based instruction to leverage the in-context learning ability of LLMs to control the output length; (2) \texttt{\textbf{Prompt+RL}}: the LLM used in (1) but further enhanced with reinforcement learning; (3) \texttt{\textbf{Prompt+filter}}: the LLM in (1) but equipped with sample filtering; and (4) \texttt{\textbf{Prompt+RL+filter}}: the enhanced LLM with both RL and sample filtering, which is a combination of (2) and (3).
+As Table~\ref{tab:SG} shows, we compare models with four different settings for prompt-based length control, including (1) \texttt{\textbf{Prompt}}: use GPTs after prompt-based SFT in Section~\ref{Sec:4.2.4} to control the output length; (2) \texttt{\textbf{Prompt+RL}}: the GPTs used in (1) but further enhanced with reinforcement learning; (3) \texttt{\textbf{Prompt+filter}}: the LLM in (1) but equipped with sample filtering; and (4) \texttt{\textbf{Prompt+RL+filter}}: the enhanced GPTs with both RL and sample filtering, which is a combination of (2) and (3).
+Other existing methods such as LenAtten and LAAM \citep{yu2021lenatten, liu2022length} apply different length distributions and base models, and are not adaptive to prompt based length control with multi-type control instructions for GPTs.
+Thus, we do not report the results in their papers for comparison.
 For evaluation, we apply relevance scores including F1 of Rouge Scores \citep{rouge2004package} (denoted as ``R1'', ``R2'', ``RL'') and BertScore \citep{zhang2019bertscore} (denoted as ``B.S''), and control error (denoted as ``Error'') which is the negative reward in Table~\ref{tab:1} representing the average difference between the output length and the desired range.
 We select the checkpoint with the lowest validation control error and less than 1 point's drop of BERTScore for evaluation on the test set.
 For all methods with sample filtering, we set the number of output sequences to 8, and select the one with the highest reward.
-Results of the single-type control that only considers ``\texttt{equal to}'' are given in Table~\ref{tab:SG}, while the results of multi-type control using augmented input with all the standard control prompts (see Table~\ref{tab:1}) are presented in Table~\ref{tab:MU}.
+Results of the single-type control that only considers ``\texttt{equal to}'' are given in Table~\ref{tab:SG}, while the results of multi-type control using augmented input with all the SCPs (see Table~\ref{tab:1}) are presented in Table~\ref{tab:MU}.
 Note that Rouge scores and BERTScore can be less than the general state-of-the-art summarization models without random sampled target length, since the length sampling distributions can be very different from the reference summaries.
 In fact, the mean and standard deviation of the labelled summary lengths are 71 and 28 tokens respectively for CNNDM, 104 and 35 tokens for NYT.
 The difference of control errors for two datasets may partly be due to this length distribution.
+Overall, we can see that for all settings, the proposed RL method can provide an improvement of length control ability with lower control errors.
+By further using sample filtering supported by the rule-based reward model, both the basic prompt-based length control model \texttt{Prompt+filter} and the one with RL enhancement \texttt{Prompt+RL+filter} can achieve lower control errors than not using sample filtering like the method (1) and (2).
+After checking the learning curves (see Appendix~\ref{Appendix:learning_curves}), we also find that the relevance metric BertScore indeed does not have a clear decrease trend in early stage as the validation reward increases.